 This module considers the fundamental mechanics of sports equipment, allowing you to develop knowledge and understanding to help analyse and improve sports equipment.

-Lead: Dr. David James
+Lead: Prof. David James

 Measurement techniques in sports engineering and biomechanics